captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Yeah.
 ---
 ## CHERYL:
-We gotta pick her up
+We gotta get her a cab
 ---
-and we gotta get her into a taxi
----
 and then we gotta carry her
 ---
 up the stairs to her apartment.
 ---
 ## LISSETTE:
-I’m so sorry.
+I’m sorry.
 ---
 ## CHERYL:
 Nothing to be sorry about kiddo
 ---
 we got this.
 ---
-Right Petey?
+## LISSETTE:
+I'm so sorry.
+I'm so so sorry.
 ---
-## PETER:
-Huh.
----
 ## CHERYL:
-We got this.
+enough with the sorry business
 ---
-## PETER:
-Yeah.
+Petey?
 ---
-## LISSETTE:
-I’m sorry
+We got her, right?
 ---
-I’m so sorry
+## PETER:
+Right.
 ---
-I’m so so sorry.
----
 ## CHERYL:
-Enough with this sorry business.
----
-## CHERYL:
-Petey.
----
-We got her, right?
----
 Right?
 ---
 ## PETER:
 Right.
 ---
-Right.
+template: music
 ---
----
+template: overlap
 ## PETER:
-Are you sure we should?
+Are you sure we should be doing this?
----

 ## LISSETTE:
 Oh my god stop worrying!
 ---
 ## PETER:
-It feels like we’re breaking in.
+It feels illegal, like we’re breaking in.
 ---
-Is this legal?
----
 ## LISSETTE:
 Dude!
----
 I have keys!
 ---
 We didn’t break in.
 ---
 ## PETER:
-Yeah I know but still.
+I know but still.
 ---
 ## LISSETTE:
 Oh for fuck’s sake